• Skip to primary navigation

 • Marinate for at least 2 hours or overnight.

-• To make steaks in skillet: Turn heat to high and let preheat a few minutes until skillet is hot.
+• To make steaks in skillet: Turn heat to high and preheat a few minutes until skillet is hot.
 Place steaks in skillet.
 Cook each side for 3 minutes.
 Reduce heat to medium-high.
 Cook steaks to the desired doneness, flipping as needed.
 It will take about 10 minutes depending on thickness of steaks.
-I prefer mine to be about 145 degrees which is medium.
+I prefer mine to be about 145 degrees Fahrenheit which is medium.

 • Let steaks rest 3 minutes before serving.